 Many factors influence spreads, and forex brokers themselves can also dictate whether the spread of a given forex pair is wide or narrow.
 Market makers may slightly mark up the spread to generate profit.
 Meanwhile, ECN (Electronic Communication Network) or STP (Straight Through Processing) brokers typically offer raw spreads sourced directly from liquidity providers, often starting from 0.0 pips, but may charge a small commission instead.

 Because spreads directly impact profitability, traders, particularly scalpers and high-frequency traders, often seek out low spread forex brokers to minimize transaction costs and enhance potential returns.
-Choosing a broker with consistently tight spreads across major pairs can make a significant difference in long-term performance.
+Choosing a broker with consistently tight spreads across major pairs can meaningfully reduce transaction costs over time.

 What is Considered Low/High Spread?